What to Expect from Your First Online Therapy Session with Shameka

 What happens in the first session?

 During the first session, we will review and discuss my policies and procedures with an emphasis on confidentiality.
 You may ask any questions that come up for you.
-We will then begin the assessment process by discussing what brings you in, what your experiences have been, and what you hope to achieve.
+We will then begin the assessment process by discussing what brings you in, your experiences, and what you hope to achieve.
+If you and I have already held a Clarity Session, we will deepen our discussion of your concerns and continue working on identifying areas of focus.
 You set the pace.
 There is no pressure to share anything before you are ready.

 Will I have homework?

 Maybe!
 It will depend on what you and I decide is appropriate.
-Applying insights and implementing skills between sessions helps assess your response to interventions and monitor progress toward your goals.
+Applying insights and implementing skills between sessions helps assess your response to the process and track progress toward your goals.
 I may offer psychoeducational and practical worksheets, but if completing them feels like a stressor, we can explore that concern and adjust our approach accordingly.

 When will I have my next session?